android/wear-os-samples/WearSpeakerSample/README.md

 This sample is also written entirely with Jetpack Compose, using [Wear-specific components provided by AndroidX](https://developer.android.com/jetpack/androidx/releases/wear-compose).
+The Compose UI is fairly advanced, using [ConstraintLayout for Compose](https://developer.android.com/jetpack/compose/layouts/constraintlayout).
+If you are looking for simpler examples of Compose on [WearOS], refer to [ComposeStarter](../ComposeStarter) and [ComposeAdvanced](../ComposeAdvanced).

 This sample doesn't have any companion phone app so you need to install this directly on your watch using `adb` or Android Studio.